Purina One SmartBlend True Instinct Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the canola meal, pea protein and dried yeast, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the canola meal, pea protein and dried yeast in this recipe, and the lentil flour contained in others, this looks like the profile of a kibble containing a moderate amount of meat.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.